 The area around Village St. Paul is one Paris's most historic districts.
 The wall of Charles V, built from 1356 to 1383 is one of the city walls of Paris, built on the right bank of the river Seine, outside the wall of Philippe Auguste and replacing it.
 In the 1640s, the western part of the wall of Charles V was demolished and replaced by the larger Louis XIII wall, with the demolished material reused in the new wall.
 This new enclosure was totally destroyed in the 1670s and replaced by the Grands Boulevards.
 The rue Charles V was formerly called the rue Neuve Saint-Paul.

 The Village Saint Paul, located on the western end of rue Charles V just behind the Saint Paul-Church and between rue Saint-Antoine and the Seine, is a self-contained area dedicated to peace and the art of living.
 This tiny block of houses with its stone streets is entirely pedestrian and accessible only through arched passageways.
-Here you’ll find many antique dealers with their doors open every day of the week including Sunday, and one special vintage clothing shop of particular note, Venus sur Cour, which specializes in erotic figurines and sexy clothing.
+Here you’ll find many antique dealers with their doors open every day of the week including Sunday.

 The district is teeming with museums, historic sights, restaurants, boutiques, and all the amenities one could imagine.
 You are in the very heart of the city with centuries-old Paris surrounding you.
 Be sure to visit the islands (Ile Saint-Louis and the Ile de la Cité), the area around La Bastille, Place des Vosges, and the Hôtel de Ville—and you will have more to do than time allows.